wendilimMS/SampleCPMProject/README.md

 ## Client Id and Client Secrets
 Please refer to http://aka.ms/cpmapi for instructions on how to retrieve the necessary settings.
 This project assumes that you already have at least one topic id registered within the CPM system.

+## Visual Studio Version
+You must use VS2015 or VS2017.
+We do not support any previous versions of Visual Studio.

 ## NuGet packages
 This sample project utilises a package called `Microsoft.Cpm.Api.Contracts` that is supplied and maintained by our team.